How to Write a Story for Children in 14 Steps

 Outline your story

 Before actually writing your story, we suggest you sit down and write out the basic structure of your story (preferably in one sitting).
-There are a number of ways you can do this, but the simplest way may be to list everything you know about your story somewhere.
+There are a number of ways you can do this, but the simplest way may be to list everything you know about your story somewhere (See our guide on how to outline a book with a free template).
 This will help you to note down every idea you have about your story and make sure nothing interesting gets missed out or forgotten about.
 Listing out your key scenes can also help you identify any holes in your plot and opportunities to make your story even better.
 This can even save you time and frustration when it comes to actually writing your story.

 Once you have finished listing out all your scene ideas, take a moment to look through your list.
 If you feel a scene idea is not clear or does not connect you can highlight these ideas.
 You may also highlight ideas that need further research.
 Now review all the highlighted ideas again and expand on these until they make sense or maybe just remove them from the story if there is no real connection.
 Think about alternative scenes that your reader won’t expect.
 For example, you might have 3 different ideas for how your story will end.